 - Adding VeriSign or Symantec SSLs helped Blue Foutain Media to increase sales by 42%.

-- VWO increased a conversion rate by 32% by adding “100% Money Back Guarantee” badge.
+- VWO increased a conversion rate by 32% by adding a “100% Money Back Guarantee” badge.

 Shopping cart abandonment

-- 56% of consumers dropped out of a checkout process when they were presented with unexpected cost.
+- 56% of consumers dropped out of a checkout process when they were presented with unexpected costs.

 - 68.63% is the average online shopping cart abandonment rate calculated based on 33 different studies.